CAR Newsletter - June 2023

 No Change in State Share of Oklahoma Law Enforcement Retirement System

-No Change in Contribution Rates for Teachers Retirement System
+Change in Contribution Rates for Teachers' Retirement System

-The federal matching contribution rate for the Teachers Retirement System will increase to 8% for FY 2023.
+The federal matching contribution rate for the Teachers' Retirement System will increase from 7.9% to 8.4% for FY 2024.
 The federal matching contribution rate must be paid when salaries are paid by federal funds or externally sponsored agreements such as grants, contracts and cooperative agreements.
-Other TRS contribution rates remain the same for FY 2023.
-For a complete list of rates, please see the TRS website.
+Other TRS contribution rates remain the same for FY 2024.
+For a complete list of rates, please see this distribution.

 HIGHER EDUCATION PAYROLL